 Israel has been a destination for travelers for millennia.
 For some, Israel will mean rock climbing, camel riding and hiking, for some it will mean archaeological digs and history upon history, for some it will mean an exploration of politics and international affairs and for others it will mean a religious trek to the holy land.
-However you define Israel, this is a country not to be missed; from the Golan Heights, the Dead Sea, and the Negev Desert, to the Dome of the Rock in Jerusalem, Israel is packed with natural, historical, and modern wonders.
+However you define Israel, this is a country not to be missed; from the Golan Heights, the Dead Sea, and the Negev Desert, to the Dome of the Rock and Western Wall in Jerusalem, Israel is packed with natural, historical, and modern wonders.

 To view the syllabus for this program, please click here.
 Please note this is a sample syllabus, all of its content is subject to change.

 Israel and New Jersey, while different in many respects, are similarly challenged to deal with the increasing diversity of their populations.
 This course will focus on the delivery of social services in Israel for a variety of age groups and needs.
 Attention will be given to the challenges presented by Israel’s diverse ethnic, political, and religious populations.
 This study tour to Israel provides a cross-national experience that will promote analytical thinking among the participants, enabling them to identify and analyze common issues and themes.